Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 Tuning in to live sports used to be so simple.
 And we’re not even talking about 50+ years ago, when that meant “going to the game” or “turning on the radio” for 95% of your live sports consumption.
 As recently as the 2000s, when it came to sports broadcasts, there were the major networks, ESPN, an occasional game on one of the Turner channels, and that pretty much was it.

 Today, sports leagues are scattering their broadcast rights around like digital Johnny Appleseeds, adding to an already-complex CTV and streaming video environment and creating new challenges for advertisers and consumers alike.
+This fragmentation is reshaping sports advertising as we know it—forcing brands to rethink where (and how) they run sports ads to reach today’s fans.
 The clear reason for this shift?
 Money—big money.
-US sports TV and streaming rights are forecast to reach $30.5 billion in 2024 and are forecast to reach nearly $35 billion by 2027—almost double what they were just a decade earlier.
+US sports TV and streaming rights are forecast to reach $32.8 billion in 2026 and are forecast to surpass $36 billion in 2030.
 All this has taken place in the face of (or, perhaps, helped fuel) cord cutting that drives essential revenue away from traditional broadcasters and into the pockets of streaming services.

 In light of these dramatic shifts, how can digital advertisers effectively reach and connect with sports fans?
 And is navigating the disparate live sports landscape worth all the trouble?
 (Spoiler alert: yes, yes it is!)
 Read on to learn all about it.